markusenglund/react-npm-component-starter/README.md

+# Deprecation notice

+I no longer maintain this boilerplate and I recommend you use [this one](https://github.com/transitive-bullshit/react-modern-library-boilerplate) instead.
+It uses Rollup to bundle the library which is better for a variety of reasons as compared to using only babel as was done here.
+Good luck!

 # React component boilerplate

 This is a simple boilerplate project for building a react component package for npm.
 It is suitable for building any type of UI component or library (like for example a dropdown menu or a toggle-switch).
 The project contains a correctly transpiled folder for the component library (easy to get wrong) as well as a demo page for showcasing it.
 The demo can easily be uploaded to _GitHub Pages_.
 This boilerplate project is meant to be minimal and easy to understand.
 Linting, testing, prettier etc have been purposefully left out.
 It does not include a UMD build, as those aren't really used anymore.